ARTenshi/robovision_ros2/robovision_2/README.md

 ### Python

 Here, we define the valid color range we want to use (**remember the order in our array: [Blue,Green,Red]**).
-Now, we will select a blue color, so `blue=220` and `delta=10`, the red and green channel vary from 0 to 255, as follow:
+Now, we will select a blue color, so `blue=220` and `delta=10`, the red and green channels vary from 0 to 255, as follow:

 ```
 lower_val = np.array([200,0,0])
 upper_val = np.array([240,255,255])
 ```

-Then, we create our mask with ONE values whenever a pixel is in that color range, we using the `cv2.inRange` function:
+Then, we create our mask with ONE value whenever a pixel is in that color range, we use the `cv2.inRange` function:

 ```
 mask = cv2.inRange(img, lower_val, upper_val)